Best Nikon Z lenses

 |

-In mid-2020, Nikon announced the release of a rather atypical ultra wide-angle zoom lens.
-Nikon proposed it for its DSLRs a 16-35mm f/4, as in Canon DSLRs and even Sony for its mirrorless cameras.
-But here, they chose to modify the focal length range by privileging short focal lengths to the detriment of longer ones with this 14-30mm f/4 (which makes sense if we consider that standard zooms often start at 24mm).
+In mid-2020, Nikon announced a rather atypical ultra-wide-angle zoom lens.
+Nikon had previously offered a 16-35mm f/4 for DDDSLRs, similar to Canon’s DDSLR option and Sony’s mirrorless equivalent.
+Here, however, Nikon chose to shift the range toward wider focal lengths with this 14-30mm f/4 (which makes sense if we consider that standard zooms often start at 24mm).
 Regarding use, this wide-angle zoom will be, like the f/2.8 version, adapted for wide shots.

-We remain in the S range with a nice build quality, even if we will skip the digital display present on the 14-24mm f/2.8, and a good level of image quality even if it would be better to close the diaphragm a stop with the “longer” focal lengths a little further back.
+It remains an S-line lens with very good build quality, even if we will skip the digital display present on the 14-24mm f/2.8, and a good level of image quality even if it would be better to close the diaphragm a stop with the “longer” focal lengths a little further back.
 However, we reach a very nice homogeneity at medium aperture at all focal lengths.
 Distortion and vignetting are very important, even if Nikon corrects the distortion on the raw files.
-This misled many testers like Les Numériques (a French website !), convinced that there was no distortion when optically it is worse than on the DSLR versions.
+This misled many testers like Les Numériques (a French website!), convinced that there was no distortion when optically it is worse than on the DDSLR versions.
 The AF is also very fast, accurate and silent.

 Nikon Z 20mm f/1.8 S